harsha698/applitools-holiday-shopping-hackathon/README.md

 9. To run Part 3 of the Applitools test, execute `npm run test:part3`.

-10. To generate mochawesome reports for Part 1 or Part 2 or Part 3, execute `npm run generate:html:report` after executing their respective npm run commands as mentioned in Steps # 6, 7, 8.
+10. To generate mochawesome reports for Part 1 or Part 2 or Part 3, execute `npm run generate:html:report` after executing their respective npm run commands as mentioned in Steps # 7, 8, 9.

-11. Reports can be made visible under `TestReport` folder that will get created post running `npm run generate:html :report` command.
+11. Reports can be made visible under `TestReport` folder that will get created post running `npm run generate:html:report` command.

 12. Part 1 and Part 2 are executed on Chrome browser (desktop size - 1200 * 800) only.